LoreVanSantvliet/BiventricularSSM/README.md

    ```
    import generate_surface_meshes

-   in_path = "/Users/ABC/Documents/BivMeshes/" # change to path of SSM.h5.
+   in_path = "/Users/ABC/Documents/BivMeshes/" # change to path of SSM.h5
-   out_path = "/Users/ABC/Documents/BivMeshes/" # change to output path of choice.
+   out_path = "/Users/ABC/Documents/BivMeshes/" # change to output path of choice
    number = 10 # change to the amount of meshes you want to create

    generate_surface_meshes(in_path=SSM_path, out_path=out_path, number=number)